KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 **Findings:** Beidou's C6 range is extremely short, shredding the Electro RES of enemies within just over 1 abyss tile of range.

-**Evidence:** The damage dealt without the C6 RES shred is 272, and the damage dealt with RES shred is 310.
+**Evidence:** The damage dealt without the C6 RES Shred is 272, and the damage dealt with RES Shred is 310.

 * [Beidou C6 Shred by Steno#0119](https://www.youtube.com/watch?v=p5jddxq8lc4)